tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Storage_and_databases.md

 Doing read-intensive workloads ?
 Solution : A read replica

-Note: With Multi AZ, you can replicate data (Primary Instance And a Standby Instance: Synchronous).
+Note: With Multi AZ's, you can replicate data (Primary Instance And a Standby Instance: Synchronous).

 Primary with Read Replica Instance : Asynchronous replication